What Is a QBR?

 - Recent challenges to be solved with customer education

 - Objectives and success metrics they’re tracking

-- Features and integrations they turn to
+- Features and integrations they utilize

 Program Milestones & Goals